Psynosaur/DATV-Red/README.md

 8. Have fun

 ![image](https://github.com/Psynosaur/DATV-Red/assets/26934113/65d57631-6960-48eb-8100-5dca78ddf5e8)

+## Motivation
+DATV transmissions normally have the following programs open:
+ 1. OBS
+ 2. ~DATV-Easy/FreeStreamCoder/your own scripts (encoder)~
+ 3. ~Operating PlutoSDR via `HTTP`~
+ 4. ~OpenTuner / Minitioune~
+ 5. ~QuickTune / Chat~

+## **Capabilities of DATV-Red**
+  - Encoding of TS data (Tx)
+  - Tuning of onboard longmynd server, `requires USB hub` refer to [wiki](https://github.com/F5OEO/pluto-ori-ps/wiki#hardware) (Rx)
+    - No further software dependencies
+  - Operation of PlutoSDR RF modulator parameters (Tx)
+  - **DBV-GSE** (Tx & Rx)
+    - You can view eachothers dashboard on tunnel IPs
+    - Anything that can be done on a normal `LAN`...
+  - (**Windows**) Sends UDP payload to `Minitioune` software control address (Rx)
+    - Tunes Minitiouner radio using `Minitioune` software
+    - OpenTuner support pending
+    - Open a issue and tag it with `enhancement`
+      - Provide **as much detail** of your receivers steering command
+  - Optional chat (QoL)
+  - Optional SONOFF tasmota support (QoL)
+    - WiFi operation, since `Tx` and toggling power of PA are not things that happen together.
+    - My SONOFF basic is right next to amp, no issues with interference on `2.435GHz`
+  - Cross-platform
+  - **No internet needed**
+    - Can be **completely** mobile/local if you have a `Raspberry Pi 4` and an `Airspy R2`
+    - Please see Tom ZR6TG's [post](https://www.zr6tg.co.za/2022/06/29/offline-oscar-100-wideband-spectrum-monitor-with-sdr) on setup

 ## Thanks
 Batch files previously used in this project were from DL5OCD Michael and his [DATV-NotSoEasy project](https://groups.io/g/plutodvb/message/257)